 A major prediction for host-symbiont cophylogeny is that vertical transmission (i.e. ‘intergenerational transmission’, as opposed to horizontal ‘infectious transmission’) should promote phylogenetic congruence39-41.
-In line with this prediction, we found that mode of transmission was a highly significant correlate of host-symbiont phylogenetic congruence, with the strongest effect observed for vertical transmission, followed by the effect observed for mixed modes of transmission (symbionts are transferred via either route), and with horizontal transmission showing the lowest effect size (Fig. 3i).
+In line with this prediction, we found that mode of transmission was a highly significant correlate of host-symbiont phylogenetic congruence, with the strongest effect observed for vertical transmission, followed by the effect observed for mixed modes of transmission (symbionts are transferred via either route), and with horizontal transmission showing the lowest effect size (STATS; Fig. 3i).
 An issue affecting our data is that all of the vertically transmitted symbionts included in our analysis are classified as mutualists.
-However, many of the parasitic symbionts included show a mixed mode of transmission, and splitting by mode of symbiosis reveals that parasites with mixed modes of transmission show greater phylogenetic congruence with their hosts than horizontally transmitted parasites (Fig. 3j).
-Similarly, mutualistic symbionts show a stepwise increase in phylogenetic congruence with hosts, from horizontal to mixed, and from mixed to vertical transmission, with vertically transmitted mutualists displaying considerably greater phylogenetic congruence than horizontally transmitted mutualists (Fig. 3j).
+However, many of the parasitic symbionts included show a mixed mode of transmission, and splitting by mode of symbiosis reveals that parasites with mixed modes of transmission show greater phylogenetic congruence with their hosts than horizontally transmitted parasites (STATS; Fig. 3j).
+Similarly, mutualistic symbionts show a stepwise increase in phylogenetic congruence with hosts, from horizontal to mixed, and from mixed to vertical transmission, with vertically transmitted mutualists displaying considerably greater phylogenetic congruence than horizontally transmitted mutualists (STATS; Fig. 3j).
 No significant interactions were present among modes of symbiosis and modes of transmission, highlighting that vertical transmission is the variable that explains the effect on phylogenetic congruence.

 Employing a large quantitative and systematic review of the cophylogeny literature, we tested major hypotheses regarding the drivers of host-symbiont phylogenetic congruence.
 We found support for a general pattern of congruence between host and symbiont phylogenies, in line with a liberal interpretation of Fahrenholtz’s Rule.
 Significant congruence was observed both for hosts and their parasites and for hosts and their mutualists, but it is was significantly stronger in the latter case.
 We also identified an effect of mode of transmission on host-symbiont phylogenetic congruence, with vertical transmission correlated with greater congruence.
 Thus, we suggest that: (i) mutualism promotes greater host-symbiont phylogenetic congruence, and, (ii) this is driven primarily by a predominance of vertical transmission among mutualists, as opposed to parasites.